-GRAY FRESHWATER BIOLOGICAL INSTITUTE It was the right project at precisely the right time.
+GRAY FRESHWATER BIOLOGICAL INSTITUTE

+It was the right project at precisely the right time.
 The Closes had just finished the Peavey Technical Center, a research fa-cility of similar size, when a friend and client named Richard Gray asked them to do preliminary design work for a freshwater research laboratory.
 Involved every step of the way, the Closes helped pick an admirable site on Lake Minnetonka.
-Freshwater, which won a 1978 MSAIA Honor Award, is an angled series of pavilions.
+Freshwater which won a 1978 MSAIA Honor Award, is an angled series of pavilions.
 It houses labs for resident and visiting scientists, at-tendant utilities, offices and seminar rooms.
-A poured-in-place concrete frame was specified for its resistance to vibration, and the exterior is clad in gray-pink brick and roughgray-pink brick and rough sawn wood (top).
-The li-brary (right) is centrally lo-cated and accessible from both levels.
-Like the offices, study alcoves and conference rooms, it en-joys natural light and a Joys natural light and a vista of the marshy inlet.
+A poured-in-place concrete frame was specified for its resistance to vibration, and the exterior is clad in gray-pink brick and roughsawn wood (top).
+The li-brary (right) is centrally located and accessible from both levels.
+Like the offices, study alcoves and conference rooms, it en-joys natural light and a vista of the marshy inlet.
 Dialogue areas (below) en-courage interchange be-tween scientists.
-Color-coding of labs makes func-tions ploat to both worker tions clear to both workers "It's beautiful and func-tional," says Freshwater President Gray.
-"It was built on the fast-track, but after seven years of opera-tion, I can think of no major changes we would make.
+Color-coding of labs makes funccooling of labs makes func-tions clear to both workers and visitors.
+"It's beautiful and func-tional," says Freshwater President Gray.
+"It was built on the fast-track, but after seven years of operaafter seven years of opera-tion, I can think of no major changes we would make.
 It's a non-problem place."